biopragmatics/oquat/docs/unknowns/source/cmpo.md

 | PATOC:me         |        1 | [PATO:0002065](http://purl.obolibrary.org/obo/PATO_0002065)                                                                                                                                                                                                                                                          |
 | PATOC:OREGON     |        1 | [PATO:0002268](http://purl.obolibrary.org/obo/PATO_0002268)                                                                                                                                                                                                                                                          |

-## `RKC` (1)
+## `RKC`

+There are 1 usages of `RKC` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20RKC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20RKC).

 | curie   |   usages | nodes                                                       |
 |---------|----------|-------------------------------------------------------------|
 | RKC:RKC |        1 | [PATO:0001881](http://purl.obolibrary.org/obo/PATO_0001881) |

-## `WordNet` (1)
+## `WordNet`

+There are 1 usages of `WordNet` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WordNet)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WordNet).

 | curie           |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-----------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | WordNet:WordNet |        9 | [PATO:0000117](http://purl.obolibrary.org/obo/PATO_0000117), [PATO:0000396](http://purl.obolibrary.org/obo/PATO_0000396), [PATO:0000406](http://purl.obolibrary.org/obo/PATO_0000406), [PATO:0000915](http://purl.obolibrary.org/obo/PATO_0000915), [PATO:0001154](http://purl.obolibrary.org/obo/PATO_0001154), ... |

-## `medical-dictionary` (1)
+## `medical-dictionary`

+There are 1 usages of `medical-dictionary` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20medical-dictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20medical-dictionary).

 | curie                                 |   usages | nodes                                                       |
 |---------------------------------------|----------|-------------------------------------------------------------|
 | medical-dictionary:medical-dictionary |        1 | [PATO:0001512](http://purl.obolibrary.org/obo/PATO_0001512) |

-## `thefreedictionary` (2)
+## `thefreedictionary`

+There are 2 usages of `thefreedictionary` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thefreedictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thefreedictionary).

 | curie                                                         |   usages | nodes                                                       |
 |---------------------------------------------------------------|----------|-------------------------------------------------------------|
 | thefreedictionary:http://www.thefreedictionary.com/bilobed    |        1 | [PATO:0002214](http://purl.obolibrary.org/obo/PATO_0002214) |
 | thefreedictionary:http://www.thefreedictionary.com/fan-shaped |        1 | [PATO:0002219](http://purl.obolibrary.org/obo/PATO_0002219) |

-## `wiktionary` (1)
+## `wiktionary`

+There are 1 usages of `wiktionary` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiktionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiktionary).

 | curie                   |   usages | nodes                                                       |
 |-------------------------|----------|-------------------------------------------------------------|
 | wiktionary:superellipse |        1 | [PATO:0002318](http://purl.obolibrary.org/obo/PATO_0002318) |

-## `wordreference` (1)
+## `wordreference`

+There are 1 usages of `wordreference` in `cmpo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wordreference)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wordreference).

 | curie                       |   usages | nodes                                                       |
 |-----------------------------|----------|-------------------------------------------------------------|